patience4711/RPI-APS-inverters/README.md

 After a while you will see an accesspoint **RadioAP**.
 Connect to it with the paswd 'rpiradio'.
 <br>Now browse to http://192.168.4.1 and enter your wifi credentials as well as a userename/password
 for the security of your webpages.
 Click save and wait for the reboot button to appear.
 Click it.
+**note:** The security credentials are needed to get access to the settings of your ECU.
+For security reasons only from inside your local network.

 <br>Next the raspberry reboots and tries to connect to your wifi.
 This may take a while!
 You can find your raspberry ip address by browsing to http://rpiecu.local.